kartikeyvaish/ER-Diagrams-Assignments/README.md

 - created_at `(Timestamp)`
 - updated_at `(Timestamp)`

+  A user can have multiple address.
+  For example: A user can have a home address and a work address.

+  It gets deleted when the user is deleted.
+(CASCADE ON DELETE)

 ### 9. Cart

 - cart_id `(Primary Key, Auto Increment)`
 - user_id `(Foreign Key, References user_id in customers table)`
 - created_at `(Timestamp)`
 - updated_at `(Timestamp)`

+  A user can have only one cart.

+  It gets deleted when the user is deleted.
+(CASCADE ON DELETE)

 ### 10. Cart Items